romainl/idiomatic-vimrc/README.md

 Vim's spartan defaults having been a contentious topic for a very long time, it has been decided at some point to provide newcomers with a more user-friendly base setup.
 The scheme that was devised is to *silently* source a specific runtime file, `defaults.vim` if no `vimrc` is found at the usual locations (see above).
 And indeed, it works as intended: simply starting Vim without a custom config truly provides a slightly more comfortable experience than previously.

 One of the troubles with that scheme is that embarking on the life-long journey of mastering Vim implies creating one's own `vimrc`, which effectively disables `defaults.vim`.
-This puts the new user in an even worse position than before: with the spartan defaults everyone likes to hate *and* no idea whatsoever about how to get back the admitedly useful things they got used to because `defaults.vim` is pretty much a black box.
+This puts the new user in an even worse position than before: with the spartan defaults everyone likes to hate *and* no idea whatsoever about how to get back the admittedly useful things they got used to because `defaults.vim` is pretty much a black box.
 Good job!

 In case you happen to struggle with that particular problem, two quick and dirty solutions are offered under `:help defaults.vim`.
 The first is to source that file in your `vimrc`: